-Aging isn't always pretty and your mouth is no exception.
+Ageing isn't always pretty and your mouth is no exception.
 Three-quarters of people over 65 retain at least some of their natural teeth but they do suffer from higher rates of decay, gum disease, mouth infections, tooth loss and oral cancer.
-While these problems are nothing to smile about, you can still do a lot to keep your mouth looking and feeling younger than its years.
+While these problems are nothing to smile about, you can still do a lot to keep your mouth looking and feeling healthy.

 While sturdy teeth are the stars of a healthy mouth, they can't perform without a strong supporting cast, primarily the gums.
 Chat to our friendly dentists at Kalgoorlie Dental about how to keep your teeth and gums in good health so you can enjoy many years of chewing and tasting delicious food.

 Gum disease affects most people at some point during their lives, may cause bad breath, and eventually results in losing teeth.
 It is usually caused by a build-up of plaque and calculus on teeth.
 Gingivitis is an early form of gum disease and occurs where the gum joins the tooth.